SENS3: Multisensory Database of Finger-Surface Interactions and Corresponding Sensations: Existing Haptic Texture Databases

 Although tool/sensor-surface interactions were shown to effectively recreate the vibratory feel of surfaces and machine perception applications, the recorded data still does not represent the information obtained during bare-finger explorations~\cite{strese2019haptic}.
 To combat this, recent studies~\cite{jiao2019haptex,devillard2023con,richardson2022learning} introduced databases for finger-surface interactions.
 These databases include contact forces, accelerations, videos, and sounds recorded during sliding or tapping interactions; see Table~\ref{tab:Datasets} for more details of each dataset.
 The studies also showcased different uses of their data, such as bare-finger texture rendering~\cite{jiao2019haptex}, texture classification~\cite{devillard2023con}, or understanding human perception of surfaces~\cite{richardson2022learning}.
 Although these databases provide the much-needed information on finger-surface interactions, they only consider a subset of exploratory procedures and omit other important tactile properties, such as compliance and thermal.

-Finally, only some of the databases~\cite{vardar2019fingertip,richardson2022learning,hassan2017towards} include user perception along with the physical data, often focusing on pairwise similarities.
+Finally, only some of the databases~\cite{vardar2019fingertip,richardson2022learning,hassan2017towards} include perception data along with the physical one, often focusing on pairwise similarities.
 While these similarities provide insights into how interaction data shapes human perception, articulating precise statements on how changes in contact data correlate with sensations remains challenging and necessitates adjective ratings for each sensation~\cite{richardson2022learning}.